How to Make the Supercorder Straight Flute

 Note the slight shoulder 15 mm in.

-Apparently I cut a short "nub" on this reamer to insert it into a slowly turning chuck and have the machine do the work.
-(I don't remember doing it, but there are marks from the lathe's drill chuck on the nub.)
+Apparently I eventually cut a short "nub" on this reamer to insert it into a slowly turning chuck and have the machine do the work.
+(I don't remember doing it, but there are marks from the drill chuck on the nub.)
 I may, again, have held the pieces being reamed with the big crescent wrench to prevent them from turning. or not.

-My 126 mm reamer is actually more than long enough at the bottom because the 25 x 25 mm socket is cut (drilled) into the bottom area.
+My 126 mm reamer is actually more than long enough at the bottom because the 24 x 25 mm socket is cut (drilled) into the bottom area.

 Measured at: Distance from Lower Shoulder